I gained my first openwater SCUBA dive

 certificate on the Great Barrier Reef in about 1988 (almost 30 years ago!).
 I then studied

 marine biology as part of my degree, in Townsville and Cairns.
 Since

 then, I have been lucky enough to work on the Great Barrier Reef, as an

-escort with groups, and a guide and cruise leader/guide/guest
+escort with groups, and a guide and expedition leader/trip director/guest

 lecturer/boat driver, on a day boat and several overnight 'expedition'

 ships on the Great Barrier Reef in the last decade.
 This has allowed to

 me explore a range of islands and reefs.

 The Great Barrier Reef is the largest collection of reefs in the world.
 People often assume that because it is the 'biggest' reef, then it is the 'best'.
 But this is not so, because there is a large range in the types of sites, from near coast reefs that get murky when it rains (eg: the Frankland islands), to some of the best conditions on the planet, (eg: the ribbon reefs).